wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/users.rst

 Delete User
 ===========

 Delete a user along with its line if he has one.
-This will be rejected if the user owns a voicemail, unless a parameter "deleteVoicemail" is specified.
-The user will also be removed to all queues, groups or other XiVO entities whom he is member.
+The user will also be removed from all queues, groups or other XiVO entities whom he is member.

 ::

    DELETE /1.1/users/<id>

-**Parameters**

-* deleteVoicemail (no value, it just needs to be present or not)

 **Errors**